SIU3R: Simultaneous Scene Understanding and 3D Reconstruction Beyond Feature Alignment: Conclusion

 We have introduced SIU3R, the first alignment-free framework for generalizable simultaneous understanding and 3D reconstruction.
 SIU3R unifies multiple understanding tasks into a set of unified learnable queries, which enables native 3D understanding without the need of alignment with 2D models.
 Two lightweight modules further bring significant mutual benefits between two tasks.
 Extensive experiments demonstrate the superiority of SIU3R to previous state-of-the-arts on both tasks, as well as its various applications including high fidelity 3D reconstruction, real-time native 3D understanding and versatile 3D editing.

-\textbf{Limitations.} Currently, SIU3R can only handle input of 2 views, which limits its application to global 3D understanding at larger scene scales.
-We plan to support video input with global scene observations as part of our future work.
+\textbf{Limitations.} Currently, our SIU3R model is only trained on limited data compared to methods such as DUSt3R\cite{dust3r2024} and VGGT\cite{wang2025vggt}, which hinders its generalizability to broader visual domains.
 Additionally, since all the cross-view mask annotations in ScanNet dataset are obtained by projecting noisy 3D point clouds onto 2D images, the quality of our ground-truth labels is relatively poor, which may have a negative impact on our segmentation accuracy.
+We hope to address this in the future by introducing higher-quality labels or employing self-supervised methods less dependent on labeled data.

+\textbf{Acknowledgements}.
+This work was supported in part by NSFC under Grant 62202389, in part by a grant from the Westlake University-Muyuan Joint Research Institute, in part by the Westlake Education Foundation, in part by the Headquarters Management Science and Technology Project of State Grid Corporation of China (No. 52090025001L-170-ZN), and in part by the Tianjin Science and Technology Plan Project (No. 24YDPYSN00150).

 {

 }